 1958 Cadillac Series 62 Convertible (LHD)

-The year 1958 ushered in some big changes at General Motors, particularly with the retirement of Harley Earl and the changes wrought by his replacement Bill Mitchell, who preferred a cleaner, less cluttered look.
-Using the same X-frame as the 1957 Cadillac, the 1958 models had all new styling with four headlamps, full-width jewelled grille, upswept tail fins with twin bullet tail lamps plus different chrome mouldings.
-The Series 62 line consisted of the hardtop sedan and coupe, DeVille sub-series of both, and the convertible.
-Under the bonnet Cadillac continued with the 365-cid V8 with a Carter four-barrel carburettor and 10.25:1 compression ratio, giving a very healthy 310 hp at 4800 rpm.
+Emerging from the war years as America's pre-eminent luxury car brand, Cadillac combined innovative engineering with glamorous styling headlined by the futuristic Motorama parade of dream cars.
+The year 1958 ushered in some big changes at General Motors, with the retirement of Harley Earl whose successor Bill Mitchell preferred a cleaner, less cluttered look.
+Using the same X-frame as the 1957 Cadillac, the 1958 models featured quad headlamps, a full-width jewelled grille, upswept tail fins with twin bullet tail lamps and new chrome mouldings.
+The Series 62 line for 1958 consisted of the hardtop sedan, coupe and convertible, with the DeVille considered a sub-series for both closed models.
+More upmarket Eldorado variants included the Seville Hardtop, Biarritz Convertible and Special Coupe.
+Under the bonnet Cadillac continued with the trusty 365-cid V8, equipped with a Carter four-barrel carburettor and 10.25:1 compression ratio and rated at a very healthy 310 horsepower at 4800 rpm.
 Optional features on the 1958 range included cruise-control, high-pressure cooling system, two-speaker radio (with automatic signal-seeking) and an automatic parking brake release.
-Sales fell in 1958 due to the general downturn in the economy, with only 121,778 Cadillacs built in total.
-Surviving examples are now sought after classics from the Fabulous Fifties era, particularly the more desirable two-door models.
+Due to a general downturn in the American economy, sales fell across the board in 1958, with only 121,778 Cadillacs built in total, of which 7,825 were convertibles, making this car a rare beast by Detroit standards.
+Surviving examples are highly desirable collector's pieces from the Fabulous Fifties, particularly the desirable convertible models.
+Long, low and wide with towering tail fins and a jukebox-inspired interior, the '58 Cadillac Series 62 Convertible is a wonderful relic from another age and perfect for show or cruising.